m-kirstetter/blockchain-developer-bootcamp-final-project/README.md

 - Smart contract is coded with Solidity using Truffle, test covered
 - Frontend is built with Vuesion (Nuxt.js), using TypeScript
-- Express.js is used for backendAPI, using TypeScript
+- Express.js is used for backend API, using TypeScript
 - MongoDB is used as database, models implemented with Mongoose using TypeScript

 ## Design pattern decisions